nitrictech/docs/docs/guides/serverless-rest-api-example.md

 Once it starts, the application will receive requests via the API port.
 You can use cURL, Postman or any other HTTP client to test the API.

-We will keep it running for our tests, however pressing `ctrl + a + k` will end the application.
-If you want to update your functions, just save them, and it will be hot reloaded.
+We will keep it running for our tests.
+However, pressing `ctrl + a + k` will end the application.
+If you want to update your functions, just save them, and they will be reloaded.

 ## Test your API